Kosala Kulasekara

 Chamith Kosala Bandara Kulasekara (born 15 July 1985) is a professional Sri Lankan cricketer.
 He is an all-rounder, batting right-handed and bowling right-arm fast medium.

 Domestic career

 He played domestic cricket for the Nondescripts Cricket Club and the Ruhuna Rhinos.
 He is also a member of Western Troopers in SLC Super 4's T20 tournament.
 In April 2018, he was named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.

 He was a part of 2004 Sri Lanka's ICC Youth World Cup squad.
 He played his u19 cricket alongside Upul Tharanga, Farveez Maharoof, Kaushal Silva and Suraj Randiv.

 He performed commendably during the u19 World Cup in Bangladesh and won Man of the Match awards for his 5/27 vs Canada and 37 runs vs Zimbabwe.

 Later in his career, he moved to Baduraliya SC.

 International career

 He has played in one Test, where he made his debut against Pakistan in 2011 at Sharjah.
-He made ODI debut in the same tour against Pakistan on 11 November 2011 at Dubai.
+He made his ODI debut in the same tour against Pakistan on 11 November 2011 at Dubai.